syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/populatingitems.md

 SfPicker is bound the external data source to display the data's.
 It supports any collections that's implements the IEnumerable interface.

-To bind data source in SfPIcker, set the `SfPicker.ItemSource` property as show in below code.
+To bind data source in SfPicker, set the `SfPicker.ItemSource` property as show in below code.

 {% tabs %}